7.9. structs in Assembly

 Figure 1.
 The memory layout of a struct studentT

-To understand how the compiler generates assembly code to work with a struct
+To understand how the compiler generates assembly code to work with a struct, consider the function initStudent:

 void initStudent(struct studentT *s, char *nm, int ag, int gr, float g) {